'Our film will reach out to larger audience': Bhumi on Netflix release of 'Dolly Kitty Aur Woh Chamakte Sitaare' | Entertainment

 The film has already got rave reviews from critics and audiences at various film festivals worldwide.
 Pednekar has also received the Best Female Actor Award at Busan film festival for the film.
 "I'm looking forward to see how people react.
 It was refreshing to play a girl, fresh out of college, waiting to experience life.
 Our coming of age is done in a fun yet relatable manner.
 Kitty is naive, sweet, ambitious and a survivor," the 30-year-old actor said.

 "It celebrates womanhood, sisterhood and all the drama that comes in between with love and work.
 It very skilfully shows just how complex yet beautiful women are.
 The film is full of quirk and a pool of emotions.
 It has a different narrative and am excited," she added.
-Earlier in the day, Netflix India announced that a total of 12 Hindi films including 'Dolly Kitty Aur Woh Chamakte Sitaare' will skip theatre release and premiere on the platform.
+Earlier in the day, Netflix India announced 17 new original titles including 12 Hindi films that will premiere on the platform.
+'Dolly Kitty Aur Woh Chamakte Sitaare' is one among them.
 (ANI)

 - READ MORE ON: